Why high Tm LNA® probes improve diagnostic accuracy?

 4. Enables shorter, more specific probes

-Unlike standard DNA probes, which lose stability when shortened, LNA®-modified probes retain a high melting temperature even at reduced lengths (Vester and Wengel, 2004).
-This property enables the design of shorter probes that maintain strong hybridization while improving target accessibility (Ugozzoli et al. ).
+Unlike standard DNA probes, which lose stability when shortened, LNA®-modified probes retain a high melting temperature even at reduced lengths (Vester and Wengel et al. 2004).
+This property enables the design of shorter probes that maintain strong hybridization while improving target accessibility (Ugozzoli et al. 2004).
 As a result, shorter LNA® probes can more effectively target small or structured sequences, reduce off-target interactions, and increase overall assay precision.
-Therefore, LNA® is recommended for use in any hybridization assay that requires high specificity like PCR primers, double dye probes, FISH probes, or molecular beacons.
+Therefore, LNA® is recommended for use in any hybridization assay that requires high specificity like custom oligonucleotides for PCR-based applications , double dye probes , FISH probes , or molecular beacons .

 5. Robust performance in complex samples

-Clinical and biological samples, such as blood or FFPE tissue biopsies, often contain degraded nucleic acids, inhibitors, and complex matrices that can interfere with hybridization.
+Clinical and biological samples, such as blood or FFPE tissue biopsies (Pena et al. 2009), often contain degraded nucleic acids, inhibitors, and complex matrices that can interfere with hybridization.
 High-Tm LNA® probes maintain stable binding under these challenging conditions, contributing to consistent assay performance.
-In addition, LNA®-modified oligonucleotides exhibit increased resistance to nuclease degradation compared to standard DNA probes, further supporting their reliability in living cells environments (Riahi et al., 2013).
+In addition, LNA®-modified oligonucleotides exhibit increased resistance to nuclease degradation compared to standard DNA probes, further supporting their reliability in living cells environments (Riahi et al. 2013).

 Techniques where LNA® probes are particularly valuable